Detailed Guide forRegistered Nurses in San Diego County

 Some HMOs employ Nurse Practitioners in addition to physicians.
 This trend, which has heightened the demand for Nurse Practitioners, is expected to continue.
 Competition may be keen for the higher paying jobs in large cities.

 In California, the number of Registered Nurses is expected to grow faster than average growth rate for all occupations.
 Jobs for Registered Nurses are expected to increase by 17.3 percent, or 44,300 jobs between 2014 and 2024.

-In San Diego County, the number of Registered Nurses is expected to grow slower than average growth rate for all occupations.
-Jobs for Registered Nurses are expected to increase by 9.1 percent, or 2,150 jobs between 2012 and 2022.
+In San Diego County, the number of Registered Nurses is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Registered Nurses are expected to increase by 14.7 percent, or 3,270 jobs between 2014 and 2024.